diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 > lets suppose a CUDA device allows up to 8 blocks and 1024 threads per SM, and 512 threads per block. should we use 8x8, 16x16, 32x32 blocks ?
 - 32x32: we would have 1024 threads per block, which is higher than the 512 threads per block we can have

+slide 14 : system == server
+## memory hierarchy

+slide 18, 19 are calls that are made from the host